gvwilson/thirdbit/_posts/2016/2016-01-03-lessons-as-lab-protocols.md

 Later,
 they say that,
-"...actors following a protocol have their own 'trajectories', that is, their own goals and priorities;
+"…actors following a protocol have their own 'trajectories', that is, their own goals and priorities;
 they stray from the protocol to various extents, in various ways, for a variety of reasons."